The Benefits of a STEM Education [STEAM]

 Educational Benefits of STEM

 The sooner our students are exposed to STEM activities the better.
 It may be scientific achievements like the first black hole picture or the fascinating technological developments.
-Regardless of the a child’s interested in a particular subject, we know that during the elementary years a child’s synapses are most impressionable.
+Regardless of a child’s interested in a particular subject, we know that during the elementary years a child’s synapses are most impressionable.
 Youngsters have an innate drive toward curiosity.
 STEAM programming prioritizes and encourages this curiosity, making lessons easier to internalize.

 By making it accessible to anyone, STEM education benefits everyone in the classroom by:

-Reducing lesson and testing anxiety.
 The principles of STEM diminish stress by putting the focus on the student’s ability to learn and grow, encouraging a belief in oneself.

-Making it okay to fail.
 Our mistakes are powerful teachers.
 Even STEM leaders of the past knew this.
 When the environment is safe and welcoming, students don’t fear punishment of failure and learn to view it as an opportunity to simply explore or try new things.

-Prioritizing the 4 C’s.
 No matter their age, whatever their job title, they’re going to need to know how to interact well with others.
 STEAM helps develop the necessary 21st-century learning skills including creativity, collaboration, critical thinking, and communication.

-Helping them apply meaning.
 STEM curriculum is engaging and motivates students to think through real world-inspired scenarios.
 Taught in this way, the concepts make more sense and students are able to understand the value and purpose.
 This depth of knowledge also leads to a greater understanding of each pillar.

 STEM Career Opportunities

-So job security is almost guaranteed, but pursuing a STEM career doesn’t necessarily mean students will automatically be chained to a MIT laboratory or relegated to Silicon Valley.
+So, job security is almost guaranteed, but pursuing a STEM career doesn’t necessarily mean students will automatically be chained to a MIT laboratory or relegated to Silicon Valley.
 STEM is everywhere, permeating just about every fathomable industry.

 One of the fastest growing industries is also creating the great need for training professionals.
 A demand for experts in cybersecurity is growing making it a great career choice.